pivotal-sadubois/newsletter/catalog/docs/developer_env.md

 ```

 ## Enable Tanzu Workspace View
-The Tanzu Workspace is part of the Tanzu Addon and monitors that status of TAP deployments, Kubernetes Cluster and
+The Tanzu Workspace is part of the Tanzu add-on and monitors that status of TAP deployments, Kubernetes Cluster and
-shows if Tanzu Live Update ore Debbuging is enabled.
+shows if Tanzu Live Update and Debbuging are enabled.

 ### Local Kubeconfig ($HOME/.kube/config or the file associated with the KUBECONFIG variable)
 Modify the entries reflecting your kubernetes cluster (ie. tdh-vsphere-sadubois-tap) section in the $HOME/.kube/config or